developer-friendly/blog/docs/posts/2024/0014-github-actions-integration-testing.md

 ## Run Tests Locally

-Let us first run the tests locally, track the dependencies and understand the interconnection between the app and the database.
+Let us first run the tests locally, track the dependencies and understand the interconnections between the app and the database.

 ```bash title="" linenums="0"
 VERSION="0.6.0"